AzureVauban/BlueChili-FoodThingy/README.md

 - [ ] Users can view a recipe
 - [ ] Users can save or remove a recipe to their pantry
-- [ ] users can search for a recipe
+- [ ] Users can search for a recipe

+## Things that I learned

+- How to add a secret (API keys) and expose them to the project